Ledrunning/DigitalLowPassFilter/README.md

+# Low pass filter based on Atmega88
-# Multichannel ADC source based on Atmega 168
+# Using one channel ADC source

-* In this project I used Atmel AVR microcontroller Atmega 168 and 16 x 2 LCD based on HD44780;
+* In this project I used Atmel AVR microcontroller Atmega 88 and 16 x 2 LCD based on HD44780;

 * The project implies external 8 MHz crystal resonator and Precision 5V Voltage Reference;